 PBMs function as intermediaries between insurance providers and pharmaceutical manufacturers.
 They help negotiate reduced prices of prescription drugs.
-They can, however, still charge the employer and their employees MORE than the price they negotiated.
+Despite this negotiation, employers and their employees may still be paying MORE than the price they negotiated.

 PBMs offer employers both 'spread pricing' agreements and pass through arrangements.
-The upside of a spread pricing agreement is that the PBM can create predictability for an employer.
+The upside of a spread pricing agreement is that the PBMs can create predictability for an employer.
 These agreements shift the risk of drug price increases, increased utilization, and other unknowns away from the employer and to the PBM.
 The alternative is the pass through arrangement in which 100% of the cost of the drug is passed through to the payer.)